-Autumn Sky Poetry DAILY is OPEN to submissions.
+Autumn Sky Poetry DAILY is CLOSED to submissions.

 1. You published my poem but it has a typo/error/glaring hideous mistake!
 What do I do?